z4pf1sh/z4pf1sh.github.io/docs/posts/hello-world.md

 ### What was this site built with?

 See the footer, it is [mkdocs-material :octicons-link-external-16:](https://squidfunk.github.io/mkdocs-material/).
-I personally invite you to give it a star, it's awesome.
+I personally invite you to give it a star, it’s awesome.

 ### Why did not you use alternatives like Hexo or Jekyll?

 It has got complete features for blogging and advanced formatting.
 Plus, I personally find it ironic that Google[^2] themselves are no longer doing Material Design right.
-Heck, even Microsoft's latest Fluent Design is heavily inspired by Google.
+Heck, even Microsoft’s latest Fluent Design is heavily inspired by Google.
 Just look at the hamburger menu!

 If you miss the good old Material days, visit [m1.material.io :octicons-link-external-16:](https://m1.material.io/).